 - As the coronavirus’ casualties is over 1300, the virus and its economic impact, especially in China, is likely to stay the main concern for markets during the upcoming weeks.

 - Core scenario

-- In Emerging economies, Chinese authorities are mitigating the impact of the trade war and slowing global growth by using currency, monetary and fiscal tools.
+- In Emerging markets, Chinese authorities are on multiple fronts mitigating the impact of the coronavirus in the short term, the trade war and slowing global growth in the longer term.

 - Market views

-- Geopolitical issues (e.g. Iran, Kashmir, Hong Kong) are still part of unresolved current affairs.
-Their outcome could still tip the scales from an expected soft landing towards a hard landing.
+- Geopolitical issues (e.g. Iran, Hong Kong) are still part of unresolved current affairs.
+These could trigger volatility shocks and attractive entry points.

 RECENT ACTIONS IN THE ASSET ALLOCATION STRATEGY

-- We are underweight bonds, keeping a short duration and diversify.
+- We are underweight bonds, keeping a short duration and diversify out of government bonds.

-- We diversify out of low-yielding government bonds, and our preference goes to Emerging debt in hard currency and EUR-issued corporate bonds.
+- We diversify out of low-yielding government bonds.
+We recently purchased protection against rising inflation expectations.
+In credit, our preference goes to Emerging debt, including EM-issued corporate bonds.